Learn to Teach CSC

 How much is the scholarship and how many scholarship awards are available?

-The scholarship is for $4500, as well as reimbursed expenses for taking Praxis tests (a total of from $300 to $600).
+The scholarship is for $7,000, as well as reimbursed expenses for taking Praxis tests (a total of from $300 to $600).
 Also, depending on availability, there may be up to $1,500 to help defray costs toward taking a CS Advance Placement training course.
-We expect to have about 10 scholarships available for the 2019-2020 academic year.
+We expect to have about 8 scholarships available for 2021-2022 academic year.

 How and when do I receive the scholarship money?

-The $4,500 is paid to recipients in equal installments through the remainder of the student’s undergraduate degree.
-For example, a student who qualifies mid-way through the junior year will receive $1500/semester for three semesters.
+The $7,000 is paid to recipients in equal installments through the remainder of the student’s undergraduate degree.
+For example, a student with four semesters left before graduation will receive $1,750/semester for four semesters.
 Payments will begin in the semester after completing EDUC 2000 and will be posted each semester to the student’s Bursar Office account.
 A payment will apply to any outstanding debt before any balance is either direct-deposited to the student’s bank account or a check is generated and mailed to the student.
 Praxis test expenses will be reimbursed when they are taken.

 What happens if I get the scholarship, and I don’t graduate, or I don’t do the year of teaching?